markjfisher/fujinet-config-ng/testing/bdd-testing/README.md

 Press ctrl-s to save it back to the server.

-If you need to create new Steps, do so in the `TestGlue` package, e.g. [StepDefs](src/main/kotlin/TestGlue/StepDefs.kt).
+If you need to create new Steps, do so in the [TestGlue](src/main/kotlin/TestGlue) package.
 This is the code that cucumber (the BDD testing framework) will use to bridge the gap between features and its simple english statements, and the things that actually run when the test is invoked.